code3-dev/dengvpn/docs/user-guide.md

 ### Connecting to VPN

-1. Ensure you have a valid VMESS URL configured
+1. Ensure you have a valid Xray URL configured
 2. Click the **Connect** button
 3. Wait for the connection to establish (usually takes 1-3 seconds)
 4. The status will change to "Connected" when successful